factorhouse/kpow/README.md

 # Local Development

-To use Kpow Community Edition locally with Docker Compose and a 3-node Kafka cluster, visit the [kpow-local](https://github.com/factorhouse/kpow-local) GitHub repository to get started.
+To use Kpow locally with Docker Compose and a 3-node Kafka cluster visit the [kpow-local](https://github.com/factorhouse/kpow-local) GitHub repository to get started.

 # Quick Starts